 Think of your roots.
 Lightening your locks several levels can be a dramatic shock on your follicles and scalp.
 If you’d like to go several shades lighter than your natural color, try to do so gradually, to prevent damage, dryness, breakage, and even hair loss.
 Also, make sure you can keep up the scheduled maintenance, to avoid drastically contrasting roots; not only can this look tacky, but, in the case of very light-blond hair that has been darkened, your new growth can actually resemble a bald spot!

 Don't want to think about how you're going to find the right color?
-Don't fret, Perfect Locks carries many colored hair extension options for you making it easy to find your perfect match.
+Don't fret, Perfect Locks carries many colored hair extensions for you making it easy to find your perfect match.
 Natural tones that complement your complexion and personality.
 We take our best quality Virgin Indian hair and color it using a proven and proprietary coloring process.

 Sounds simple, right?
 Well, every woman knows choosing a hair color is hard.
 But hopefully, these hair color ideas, along with upcoming articles on hair coloring methods and products, will help make your next hue decision just a bit easier.